|

 database.

-database is the name of the database.
+The database argument specifies the name of the database.

 Optionally, one or more data set names or numbers can be specified

 after the database name (separated by spaces).
-In this case only
+In this case, only

 information on the specified data sets is returned.
-By default
+By default,

 all accessible data sets are displayed.